dylanb/a11yfy/README.md

 Turn a hierarchy of unordered lists into an aria menu.
 The target must be a ul element and any leaf nodes must contain anchor tags that respond to a click in when the menu item is selected.
 The menu implementation uses the jquery.a11yfy.core.css CSS styling by default and can of course be restyled to match the look and feel of any web site or application.

+The aria menu implements the DHTML style guid keyboard navigation

+In the top level menu:

+LEFT and RIGHT : move between the menu items and cycle at the ends DOWN : open a sub-menu

+In the sub-menus

+UP and DOWN : mive between the menu items and cycle at the ends ESC and LEFT: close the menu
+RIGHT : open the sub menu

 ##### Synopsis

     jQuery(selector).a11yfy("menu");